OBDS-Training/Help/content/en/docs/slurm/commands/index.md

 In particular:

-* The asterisk symbol `*` indicates the default queue, to which jobs are submitted when users don't request a specific queue.
+* The asterisk symbol `*` indicates the default partition, to which jobs are submitted when users don't request a specific queue.
 * The field `AVAIL` set to the value `up` indicates partitions that are accepting new jobs.